Abdulai Bell-Baggie

 Born in Sierra Leone, Bell-Baggie represented both the England under-16 and England under-17 national teams before winning his first cap for Sierra Leone in 2013.
 A former Reading player, he has played on loan for Rotherham United, Port Vale, and Crawley Town and was briefly contracted to Yeovil Town and Hayes & Yeading United.
-He joined Salisbury City in January 2012, before switching to Tranmere Rovers seven months later.
-After spending three years at Tranmere, he was released before joining Bristol Rovers in March 2015 but failed to make an appearance for the club.
-He joined Stockport County in June 2015, and moved on to Poole Town in March 2016.
+He joined Salisbury City in January 2012 before switching to Tranmere Rovers seven months later.
+After spending three years at Tranmere, he was released before joining Bristol Rovers in March 2015 but failed to appear for the club.
+He joined Stockport County in June 2015 and moved on to Poole Town in March 2016.
 He joined Weymouth in October 2017 and helped the club to win the Southern League Premier Division title in 2018–19.
 He signed with Eastleigh in June 2020 and moved on to Havant & Waterlooville 12 months later.
 He signed with Salisbury in January 2022 and moved on to Gosport Borough five months later.
+He later played for Bashley.